What is the best disc golf putter for beginners? These are the top putters for a new disc golfer to try.

 There are specific reasons why we commonly recommend this list as the best beginner disc golf putters.
 Read on to learn what makes each putter a great choice for a beginner.

 The Discraft Challenger is slightly more overstable than the other putters on this list.
 However, it is a slow speed with high glide and extremely workable.
 It should feel comfortable for most putting styles and feels like a traditional putter with the blunt nose.
+Discraft now also offers the Challenger SS which is even more beginner friendly but offers the same great feel of the original Challenger.
+Check out your Challenger options here.

 The Innova Aviar is one of the most popular putters made and is often the first recommendation for a beginning disc golfer.
 This is one of the most versatile discs available and it comes in many variations to suit your evolving putting style.
 The Aviar is the quintessential disc golf putter.
+View your Aviar choices.

 Black Zombie Chainsaw